CBorowski-dev/docs-operaton-org/content/reference/dmn/feel/legacy/language-elements.md

 # Date Functions

 FEEL simple unary tests provide functions to create [date types].
-The Camunda DMN engine supports the following date functions:
+The Operaton DMN engine supports the following date functions:

 - `date and time("...")`: Creates a date and time value from a String with the